Transactions¶

 txSubTransactions: only present in top-level transactions, this field contains a list of sub-transactions included in the top-level transaction; -

-txGuards: only present in top-level transactions, this field collects the guard scripts (credentials) required by this transaction; -
+txGuards: only present in top-level transactions, this field collects the guard credentials (keys or scripts) required by this transaction and/or by its subtransactions; -

-txRequiredTopLevelGuards: only present in sub-level transactions, this field collects the top-level guards required by a subtransaction.
+txRequiredTopLevelGuards: only present in sub-level transactions, this field collects the guards (credential, optional datum) required by a subtransaction.

 Using these types, we define the types of top-level and sub transaction as follows: